 Since the lib/ directory is populated with transitive dependencies as well, it is possible for a package to depend unwittingly on one of the dependencies of its dependencies, without the futhark.pkg file reflecting this.

 There is no caching of zipballs and version lists between invocations, so the network traffic can be rather heavy.

 Only GitHub and GitLab are supported as code hosting sites.

-futhark-test(1), futhark-bench(1)
+futhark-test, futhark-doc